-For example, consider Figure 1, which presents simulated hardware-in-the-loop images of the same spacecraft at varying inter-satellite distances (ISD) obtained through SLAB's Optical Stimulator [13] testbed.
-Optical characteristics and navigational requirements in each of these regimes are very different, producing challenges for algorithmic development and integration which must be overcome.
-The new navigation system must fuse data from a variety of sources, including far- and close-range imagery, Global Navigation Satellite System (GNSS) receivers, and an inter-satellite crosslink, and must intelligently transition between regimes in which each sensor is most appropriate.
+For example, consider Figure 1, which presents simulated hardware-in-the-loop images of the PRISMA mission's Tango spacecraft [10] at varying inter-satellite distances (ISD) obtained using SLAB's Optical Stimulator [14] testbed.
+There are very different optical characteristics and navigational requirements in each of these regimes, producing challenges for algorithmic development and integration which must be overcome.
+The new navigation system fuses data from a variety of sources, including far- and close-range imagery, Global Navigation Satellite System (GNSS) receivers, and an inter-satellite crosslink, and must intelligently transition between regimes in which each sensor is most appropriate.
 It must also adapt to distributed systems which may contain multiple servicers or targets of interest.
 Equivalently, the new manuever planner must provide control solutions which are appropriate to all relevant mission modes and are as optimal as possible, while simultaneously ensuring passively safe operation.
 The resulting set of highly autonomous, flexible and transitional capabilities has not before been demonstrated by a single space system.
-Further benefits are provided by a modular design such that if only a particular subset of capabilities is needed, relevant components may be integrated piecemeal in a more lightweight fashion.
+The new architecture is also modular by design such that if only a particular subset of capabilities is needed, relevant components may be integrated piecemeal in a more lightweight fashion.

-Fig. 1 Simulated images of a rendezvous with the PRISMA mission's Tango spacecraft [5] at varying ISD using the SLAB Optical Stimulator [13] and a Blue Canyon Technologies Nano Star Tracker [14].
+Fig. 1 Simulated images of a rendezvous with the PRISMA mission's Tango spacecraft [10] at varying ISD using the SLAB Optical Stimulator [14] and a Blue Canyon Technologies Nano Star Tracker [15].